-Can You Fix Bad Chest Genetics?
+Can You Overcome Bad Chest Genetics?

 Bodybuilders need to know that they might be doing a few things incorrectly and improve them rather than griping and moaning about how their poor chest genetics restrict their chest workouts and gains.

 you must put in extra effort by increasing volume, cycling out exercises, and varying training approaches.

 The most common mistake weightlifters make when training their chest or any other muscle group is not putting in enough effort.
 It is essential to ensure that the chest muscle receives sufficient training volume to produce hypertrophy.

 Lifters typically focus on the flat bench press, which works in the middle of the chest muscles.
 They focus on the middle of their chests and rarely work the upper and lower chests.

 A lack of development in either the upper or lower pecs, or both, would characterize the chests of such weightlifters.
 One of the worst things a lifter can do to build a big chest is to ignore the upper chest.

-Increasing Mind Muscle Connection
+4. Focus on Mind Muscle Connection

 When performing the bench press or any other chest exercise, pec muscles genetically predisposed to weakness will be at a biomechanical disadvantage due to their inherited inefficiency.